 With modern technology and data sharing, your supply chain will go from a static one with some visibility to a dynamic one with full visibility.

 When you have decided to invest in getting more visibility, the question becomes if you are going to build it yourself or buy this from specialized companies.

-The advice is to invest at little as possible in systems which do not belong to your core and will cause some legacy which may lead to huge unforeseen investments at a later stage.
-With advanced technology you can create more visibility on top of your existing TMS/WMS/TES or other legacy systems.
+The advice is to invest at little as possible in systems that do not belong to your core and will cause some legacy which may lead to huge unforeseen investments at a later stage.
+With advanced technology, you can create more visibility on top of your existing TMS/WMS/TES or other legacy systems.